8 Steps to Becoming More Resilient

 5. Whether you’re celebrating success or enduring hardship, make time for mindfulness.
 Mindfulness fosters learning, new perspectives, and a degree of self-awareness that can enhance your resilience.

 Watch our webinar, Building Resilience and Leadership in the Context of Crisis & Telework, and learn practical ways to enhance personal and team resilience and effectiveness during times of crisis.

 6. Embrace new perspectives, gain new understandings, and apply them during times of change.
 Don’t hold onto old behaviors and skills just because they’re familiar, especially when it’s obvious that they don’t work anymore.
 Remember, great leaders are great learners.

-7. Deliberately enhance and prolong your positive moods, experiences, and emotions.
+7. Deliberately enhance and prolong your positive moods, experiences, and emotions by savoring them intentionally.
 Consciously savoring the good things in life is important because neuroscience research suggests that our brains have a negativity bias, so leaders must be intentional about reaching for positivity in order to enhance resilient leadership.
 Learn more about how to maximize joy through savoring.

 8. Take time to acknowledge and appreciate small things throughout your day.
 The more purposeful you are about practicing gratitude, the more things will naturally trigger a feeling of thankfulness.
 Giving thanks will actually make you a better leader.Together, these 8 resilient leadership practices will make you a happier, more successful person, both as a leader at work and as an adaptable, future-ready individual.